umutkaanbaser/create-business-card/README.md

   bilgiler: en-> Information such as name, surname, telephone, address of the business card holder.
 A maximum of 5 information can be given.

   oran=1 (float)
-  oran: tr-> Kartvizit boyutu varsayılan olarak 200x300 'dür, oranda varsayılan olarak 1'dir. oranı yükselterek kartvizit boyutunu değiştirebilirsiniz.
+  oran: tr-> Kartvizit boyutu varsayılan olarak 200x300 'dür, oranda varsayılan olarak 1'dir. oranı yükselterek kartvizit boyutunu değiştirebilirsiniz.\n
   oran: en-> The business card size defaults to 200x300, the ratio defaults to 1.
 You can change the business card size by increasing the ratio.

   ekle=True (boolean)